top of page

 The Death of Sr Charles Bawdin

 This is one of Chatterton's most famous and admired poems.
-There is no doubt that it was written by him in 1768, while he was still at Colston's School - he was 15 years old at the time.
+There is no doubt that it was written by him in 1768 while he was an apprentice scrivener at Lambert's the Attorney.
+He was 15 years of age at the time.

-However, there is a question mark over which of the extant 'copies' is the original, or at least which was copied directly from the original.
+However, there is a question mark over which of the various copies or transcripts is the original, or at least which was copied directly from the original.
 Why does this matter?
 Well, if you are not reading the original then you will not, necessarily, be getting the intended meaning, instead you might be getting 'send three and fourpence, we are going to a dance,' rather than 'send reinforcements, we are going to advance!'
+If we accept that C53-21 is the original then the rest is irrelevant.

-I prefer to use the title from what I perceive to be the original in Chatterton's handwriting, which is accepted as such by Meyerstein, but not by Taylor.
-So, in my view, the original manuscript and therefore the correct title for the piece is, Bristows Tragedy, or the Death of Sr Charles Bawdin, as per the Bristol Library 'original,' B20928, (TCMP reference C53-21)
+I prefer to use the title from what I perceive to be the original in Chatterton's handwriting, which was accepted as such by Meyerstein (eventually), but not by Taylor.
+So, in my view, the original manuscript (and therefore the correct title for the piece) is, Bristows Tragedy, or the Death of Sr Charles Bawdin, as per the Bristol Library original, ref: B20928, (TCMP reference C53-21)

-However, we must also keep in mind that when it was first published in 1772, it was given the title you see in the Catcott transcript (C53-23).
+When it was first published in 1772, it was given the title you see in the Catcott transcript (C53-22).
 Why, you might ask?
 Well, I believe that including the word 'Execution' makes it that much more dramatic and would draw in more readers.
-And then there is the title of the other potential 'original' from which the mysterious Perceval transcript (C53-22) was copied.
+And then there is the title of the other potential 'original' from which the mysterious Perceval transcript (C53-25) was copied.
 Perceval has the title as; Bristowe Tragedie or the Dethe of Syr Charles Bawdin, which is also the title preferred by Taylor.

-So, for the first time anywhere in our universe (there's hyperbole for you) you can now compare all of the copies below, however the two main contenders are as follows :
+So, for the first time anywhere in our universe (there's hyperbole for you) you can now compare all of the copies below, via the Control Panel.
+However the two main contenders are as follows :

 • C53-21 : The Bristol Library MS., B20928 .
 If this is not Chatterton's writing then who is the scribe?

-• C53-22 : The 'Perceval manuscript', which is missing, but we do have Perceval's transcript of it.
+• C53-25 : The 'Perceval manuscript', which is missing, but we do have Perceval's transcript of it.

 The above could be resolved if we were fortunate enough to find the missing 'Perceval' notebook.
 I believe that one glance would tell us if it is the original, or perhaps just a copy written by Catcott or Fry.